-The Company had working capital2 of \$858,420 (December 31, 2016 - \$2,004,557) as of March 31, 2017.
-The decrease in cash and cash equivalents since the 2016 year-end reflects a decrease in liquidity, as a result of the operational spending during the quarter.
+The Company had working capital of \$4,107,591 (December 31, 2016 - \$2,004,557) as of June 30, 2017.
+The increase in cash and cash equivalents since the 2016 year-end reflects an increase in liquidity, as a result of the private placement financing closed on June 13, 2017 further described below.
 Being in the exploration stage, the Company does not have revenues from operations, and relies on equity funding and non-arm's length loans for its continuing financial liquidity.

-The Company's most recent private placement was completed on December 23, 2016.
-The Company issued an aggregate 8,107,777 flow-through common shares at \$0.09 per share for gross proceeds of \$729,700 and paid a total of \$53,618 in share issuance costs.
+The Company's most recent private placement was completed on June 13, 2016.
+The Company issued an aggregate of 107,480,788 flow-through and non-flow-through common shares at \$0.065 and \$0.05 per share respectively for net proceeds of \$5,337,826 after share issuance costs.

-While funds were raised during the prior fiscal year, management cautions that the Company's ability to raise additional funding is not certain.
+While funds were raised during the current fiscal year, management cautions that the Company's ability to raise additional funding is not certain.
 Additional funds will be required in order to pursue the Company's current exploration plans.
 An inability to raise additional funds would adversely impact the future assessment of the Company as a going concern.